jaskaransgrover/jaskaransgrover.github.io/_pages/teaching_new.md

 ---

-title: "Teaching"
+title: "Teaching Experience"
 permalink: /teaching_new/
 author_profile: true

 ---
+I have served as the TA for the following classes.
-Fall 2017 Robot Kinematics and Dynamics
+-Fall 2017 **Robot Kinematics and Dynamics**
-Fall 2018 Underactuated Robotics
+-Fall 2018 **Underactuated Robotics**
-Fall 2019 Provably Safe Robotics
+-Fall 2019 **Provably Safe Robotics**